HandBrake/HandBrake-docs/source/docs/en/1.3.0/help/activity-log.markdown

 <!-- image, activity log window on mac -->

-On Mac, logs are stored at `~/Library/Application Support/HandBrake/EncodeLogs`, where `~` is your home folder.
+On Mac, logs are stored at the following locations, where `Username` is your user name:

+- `/Users/Username/Library/Containers/fr.handbrake.HandBrake/Data/Library/Application Support/HandBrake/EncodeLogs` for HandBrake 1.3.0 and later, sandboxed nightly/snapshot builds, and sandboxed personal builds
+- `/Users/Username/Library/Application Support/HandBrake/EncodeLogs` for HandBrake 1.2.2 and earlier, older non-sandboxed nightly/snapshot builds, and non-sandboxed personal builds

-You can open this location directly from HandBrake's Activity Log window.
+You can open the applicable location directly from HandBrake’s Activity Log window.

 Inside, you may find the following files: